septillion-git/FadeLed/README.md

 If desired, the gamma correction can be disabled per LED.
 It's also possible to use a different gamma table than default (with a gamma of 2,3), even per LED!

 ##Download and install
+###Library manager
+FadeLed is available via Arduino IDE Library Manager.

+1. Open the Arduino IDE (1.5 or above).
+2. In the tool-bar click Sketch -> Include Library -> Manage Libraries...
+3. Type in the search bar "FadeLed".
+4. The latest version of FadeLed should show.
+5. Click on it and click Install.
+6. Done!

+###GitHub
 Latest release: **[v1.4.1](https://github.com/septillion-git/FadeLed/archive/v1.4.1.zip)**

 1. Download the latest release.